Terapagos

 45 From So Far Away To Places Far Far Away Pics

-47 TBC Liko and Floragato, Put All Your Heart Into It Pics
+47 Put Your Heart into It Liko and Floragato, Put All Your Heart Into It Pics

-48 TBC Shine!
+48 Sparkle!
+The Glow of Fire and Art!
+Shine!
 The Glimmer of Fire and Art Pics

 51 TBC A Prickly Floragato?!
 The Mysterious Flower Pillar Pics